winitzki/scall/tutorial/programming_dhall.md

 ```

 Records can be nested: the record value `{ x = 1, y = { z = True, t = "abc" } }` has type `{ x : Natural, y : { z : Bool, t : Text } }`.
-Fields of nested record types may be accessed via the "dot" operator:
+Fields of nested record types may be accessed also via the "dot" syntax:

 ```dhall
 ⊢ :let a = { x = 1, y = { z = True, t = "abc" } }